Raid on Boulogne: British plans for attack

-Prime Minister William Pitt met with a number of inventors and amateur tacticians during the year, who proposed new and novel ways of attacking the French before they could put to sea.
+Prime Minister William Pitt the Younger met with a number of inventors and amateur tacticians during the year, who proposed new and novel ways of attacking the French before they could put to sea.
 Ideas included sinking blockships in the harbour mouth, releasing rocket-carrying balloons over the port at night to be detonated by clockwork, or sending in a fleet of fireships.
-On 20 July 1804 Pitt and Sir Home Popham met with the American born inventor Robert Fulton.
+On 20 July 1804 Pitt and Sir Home Riggs Popham met with American inventor Robert Fulton.
 Fulton had been working in France designing submarines, but having failed to generate any real interest in the French Navy for the practical application of his inventions, Fulton had come to Britain and offered his services to the Admiralty.
 He proposed an assault using a combination of fireships, torpedoes, mines and other explosive devices, a concept that Pitt agreed to.
 A contract was signed and Fulton was tasked with working with the Admiralty to build his devices in anticipation of an assault later that year.